Riverlea Infrastructure Committee

 - When should I replant my lawn?

 The contractor will replace topsoil, regrade disturbed areas, and re-seed lawns at the conclusion of the project.
-The current schedule shows this occurring in October.
+This is anticipated to occur in April or May 2019.

 - Can I remove the colored stakes in my yard?